Find A Recycling Center Near You

 Bringing it to the closest facility in your local area reduces the need to create new materials, drives business by reducing costs, and even creates new jobs.

-Once you recycle it, it goes to a plant where it processed and used to create new material packaging.
-One of the best parts about corrugated materials is that they can be recycled many times over without reducing their strength.
+Once you recycle it, it goes to a plant where it is processed and used to create new packaging materials.
+Corrugated materials offer the advantage of multiple recycling cycles without compromising their strength.

 Where to Recycle Cardboard

-Finding a recycling center near you is a breeze.
+Locating a recycling center in your area is effortless.
 Just use our map to find a center nearby that will take it off your hands.
 Most cardboard recycling facilities are simple to navigate.
 Just back your car or truck up, offload what you’ve got, and drive off.
 You don’t even have to remove the tape or labels!